-Phonics and how to support your child to read
+Phonics and how to support your child's reading

 Children have been assessed and given a reading book.
 Books vary from picture books to books with phonic words.
+Each week sound cards also come home in your child's book bag.

-Then children move onto books with tricky 'high frequency' words.
+Then, children move onto books with tricky 'high frequency' words.

-Children will be given a copy of the YR high frequency words.
-Children will receive Rainbow certificates to celebrate learning these words.
+Children will be given a copy of the First 100 high frequency words in stages.
+Children will receive Rainbow certificates to celebrate learning them.

-Phonics and how to support your child to read
+Phonics and how to support your child's reading